 .....
 Alright, let's get started

 When shopping around for the cheapest flights and accommodation online enable private browsing.
 Travel sites often track your visits by storing cookies so when you are on private browsing you are telling your browser whether safari, chrome or firefox not to use or download any cookies.
-That way those traveling websites won’t be able to adjust the price of what you’re shopping for due to your interest.
+That way those travelling websites won’t be able to adjust the price of what you’re shopping for due to your interest.
 As scene Johny Jet, there was a difference in price by simply changing browsers.

 Folding your clothes in your backpack can waste a lot of space and limit what you can carry.
 By rolling your clothes you end up compressing the clothing thus making it easier to stack the tightly together in your bag.